-Coffee plays a big part of our daily lives.
-With around 2 billion cups drank globally each day, it’s fair to say the world wouldn’t be the same without it.
+Coffee plays a huge part in our daily lives.
+With around 2 billion cups drank globally each day, and new coffee trends like Dalgona coffee taking the world by storm, even during lockdown: it’s fair to say life just wouldn’t be the same without it.

-A 2012 study by Harvard Medical school and others found that there was indeed a link between drinking 3 or more cups of coffee and developing exfoliation glaucoma.
-This happens when a build up of fluid in the eyes turns up the pressure on the optic nerves.
+A 2012 study by Harvard Medical school found that there was indeed a link between drinking 3+ cups of coffee and developing exfoliation glaucoma.
+This happens when a build-up of fluid in the eyes turns up the pressure on the optic nerves.
 They also found that this increase in risk of developing exfoliation glaucoma was more prominent in those with a family history.

-Regular coffee drinkers are also seemingly less at risk of type-2 diabetes and the complications that can arise from it, including diabetic retinopathy.
-One study found that, over 20 years, participants who increased their daily coffee intake by 1 cup or more over the time had an 11% lower risk of developing type 2 diabetes.
+Regular coffee drinkers are also seemingly less at risk of Type 2 diabetes and the complications that can arise from it, including diabetic retinopathy.
+In 2014, researchers at Harvard tracked a group of participants for over 20 years, monitoring their coffee intake closely.
+They found that those who increased their daily coffee intake by 1 cup or more over the time had an 11% lower risk of developing Type 2 diabetes.
 Those who decreased their intake by a cup or more increased their risk by 17%.

-This causes a bit of confusion, as those who have already developed type-2 diabetes are advised to avoid drinking too much coffee.
-A 2004 study showed that a dose of caffeine before eating resulted in higher blood glucose after the meal and an increase in insulin resistance.
-It could be the case that the positive effects of coffee are down to another reason rather than the caffeine.
+This causes a bit of confusion, as those who have already developed Type 2 diabetes are advised to avoid drinking too much coffee.
+A 2004 study by the ADA showed that a dose of caffeine before eating resulted in higher blood glucose after the meal and an increase in insulin resistance.
+It could be the case that the positive effects of coffee are down to the ways that your body metabolises caffeine, than coffee itself.

 Overall, it still isn’t completely clear how coffee affects eyesight and why it seems to have different effects to other caffeinated drinks such as tea and energy drinks.
 As with everything, it’s a good idea to enjoy coffee in moderation and try to keep on the lower side of the recommended daily caffeine allowance of 400mg.